waynodiablo/Oystercard/thermostat/1_javascript_basics.md

 - [ ] Ensure all your code follows [basic JavaScript conventions](../pills/js_conventions.md)
 - [ ] Discuss the difference between client-side (browser) and server-side with your pair partner
 - [ ] Discuss why JavaScript is the "language of the Web"

+### Super helpful JavaScript debugging tip

+When you run Ruby code, errors and the things you `p` out are shown in your terminal program (Terminal or iTerm).

+The JavaScript equivalent is the Console tab of the Chrome developer tools.
+Whenever you're running JavaScript code, have the Console tab open.
+It will show you all the errors that are thrown by your JavaScript code, and also all the things that you print out with `console.log()`.

 ### Resources
 - [Using the console](https://developers.google.com/web/tools/javascript/console/index?hl=en)